-I am interested in better understanding what determines the spatial distribution and timing of tropical rainfall.
-This has broad implications for society and ecology.
-Currently, I am studying the mechanisms of monsoon variability using the moist static energy budget in an atmospheric general circulation model.
+I am interested in better understanding the physics governing monsoon variability.
+Monsoons are large-scale seasonal circulations that supply more than half of the annual rainfall to land regions across the tropics, so understanding their spatial extent and timing has broad implications for society and ecosystems.
+Currently, I am studying the influence of land surface conditions (albedo and moisture) on monsoon circulations in an idealized modeling framework.
+In previous work for my thesis I investigated the mechanisms of monsoon variability using the moist static energy budget in an atmospheric general circulation model.
 My Ph.D. advisor is Dr. Yi Ming.

-Smyth, J.E. and Y. Ming “Developing a holistic understanding of monsoon formation with idealized model simulations and theories” in prep. for submission to Journal of Climate
+Smyth, J.E. and Y. Ming “Investigating the impact of land surface characteristics on monsoon dynamics with idealized model simulations and theories” accepted, Journal of Climate.
+Preprint.

 Smyth, J.E. and Y. Ming (2020).
 “Characterizing drying in the South American monsoon onset season with the moist static energy budget” Journal of Climate, 33 (22), 9735-9748, doi: /10.1175/JCLI-D-20-0217.1.
 PDF